itzjimjam/itzjimjam/README.md

 I'm a 14 year old Java & Python developer aspiring a career in Cybersecurity.

-I currently spennd my free time developing minecraft plugins/working on passion projects.
+I currently spend my free time developing minecraft plugins and working on passion projects.

 You can get in contact with me at: james@astrix.gg or itzjimjam (on discord)